Family Partner Philippe Degeilh

 |Seoul (KOREA), 2017-03-31|

 |Le Caire (EGYPT), 2019-02-22|

 When and where did you begin this sport?
-She took up the sport in 1997 at the Fencing Club Quimper Cornouaille [EQC] in France.
+She began fencing at age seven at the Fencing Club Quimper Cornouaille [EQC] in France.
 She was the only female member of the club at the time, which she believes helped her develop faster in her youth.
 "I was never treated as a girl.
 We fought as equals, which pushed me higher."

 Club / Team Cercle d'Escrime Orleanais [CEO]: France